Academic Progress/Suspension Override Request

 Academic and Financial Aid Warning and Suspension

 If you do not meet satisfactory performance, you will be placed on academic and/or financial aid warning.
-While on warning, you will be required to meet with an advisor to alter your educational plan and may be required to reduce the number of courses you are taking.
+While on warning, you will be recommended to meet with an advisor to alter your educational plan and may be required to reduce the number of courses you are taking.
 You may continue to enroll and receive federal financial aid while on warning status.

 Failure to meet satisfactory academic progress while on warning status will result in an academic and/or financial aid suspension.
 While on suspension, you are not eligible to enroll and/or receive federal funding.
 You will be notified of being placed on warning status or suspension via your College student email account.